 - To make better decisions, ask yourself "What," not "Why"

-The THINKERS Workshop costs $99 per year to be a member.
-Remember that if you own a THINKERS Notebook, you get full access for free.
-(If you own a notebook but haven't activated your free access yet, reply to this email and let me know.)
+The THINKERS Workshop costs $499.99 per year to be a member.
+If you own a THINKERS Notebook, then you get a special discount.
+Just reply to this email and let me know you have a notebook, and I'll pass along the discount code.

 Now on to this week's links ...